raphtlw/transformers/README.md

 ## Model

-This website runs the full 1558M model released by [OpenAI](https://openai.com)
+This website runs the 177M model released by [OpenAI](https://openai.com) and not the full 1588M model due to memory limits (as stated in the website itself)

 ## About